Financial-Times/ft-frontend-build/README.md

       \_ vendor

-Where possible it's a good idea to keep your front-end src code away from any directories your server framework expects your static assets to be as this may result in it executing some 'magic' which conflicts with what responsive-ft-grunt is trying to do e.g. dropwizard will copy `./src/main/resources` directly into your public root.
+Where possible it's a good idea to keep your front-end src code away from any directories your server framework expects your static assets to be as this may result in it executing some 'magic' which conflicts with what ft-frontend-build is trying to do e.g. dropwizard will copy `./src/main/resources` directly into your public root.

 ## Configuration

-These should all be set in `responsive-ft.config.js`, which exports a javascript object defining each property (at the top-level) it needs to override.
+These should all be set in `ft-frontend-config.js`, which exports a javascript object defining each property (at the top-level) it needs to override.
 Default values are in italics.

 ### Paths